AngheloAlf/drmario64/README.md

 ### Important note

 This matching decomp effort is being done leak-free.
 If you have looked/worked with leaked materials (i.e. gigaleak) then it's a shame but you can't contribute to this project.

+## License

+This repository is licensed under the [MIT license](LICENSE), except for

+* files which declare a different license, and
+* folders that have their own `LICENSE` file.

+In such cases that license takes precedence.

+In particular, the `src/` folder is licensed under the [CC0 license](src/LICENSE).

+### N.B.

+The intention of this project is to understand the inner workings of this game better, and to make it easier to modify its behaviour.

+As such, over and above the actual licensing of the repo, the decomp team requests that this codebase not be used to build binaries targeting non-MIPS machines ("porting").